MarcoLotz/orderbook/README.md

 ## IT testing to compare the performance
 I would mock the ingested data from the supplier and compare the performance of each implementation of OrderBook for each data supplier.
-Of coursing I would use common benchmarks metrics (like 95 percentile and 99 percentile analysis on operations) and make sure that the system is in stable condition (e.g. warming up cache, enforcing JIT compilation, etc.)
+Of course I would use common benchmarks metrics (like 95 percentile and 99 percentile analysis on operations) and make sure that the system is in stable condition (e.g. warming up cache, enforcing JIT compilation, etc.)

 # References
 1. [What is an efficient data structure to model an order book](https://quant.stackexchange.com/questions/3783/what-is-an-efficient-data-structure-to-model-order-book)